bsdlcook/freebsd/README.md

 - Switch to ``sh`` and type ``for port in $(find ports/x11*/zen-* -type d -depth 0); do doas make install clean -C $port; done``.

 You'll now have them installed but as packages, to what I believe is the more sane way of handling them.

-### Autonomous installation

-Since [this commit](https://gitlab.com/lcook/freebsd/commit/f597ebceeccc6867cd7e6b8cef02afe768f41792) you can install the entire setup autonomously without needing to attend each dialog.
-To enable this behaviour pass ``-auto`` to the bootstrap script.
-If you also need to include display drivers you can provide either ``-nvidia`` or ``-virtualbox``, the according packages as well as startup services will be configured for you.

-*As simple as that*.
-You should be done now, given my mediocre scripting has worked for you.
-I'd suggest rebooting the system once the setup script has completed.